mozilla/gecko-dev/docs/performance/jit_profiling_with_perf.md

 ## Maybe preferable: profiling with `samply`

-`samply` makes profiling JIT a lot easier and should be prefered if running macOS or Linux.
+`samply` makes profiling JIT a lot easier and should be preferred if running macOS or Linux.
 Documentation is at [JIT profiling with `samply`](jit_profiling_with_samply.md).